preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/header/index.rst

 .. image:: app-launcher-settings-general-app-icons.png

-With the View Template Navigation View it can look like this:
+With the Template Navigation View it can look like this:

 .. image:: app-launcher-settings-general-navigation-view.png

-(More information about this will be added soon.)

 The View Template App Launcher makes the list look like the Office 365 App launcher, for example: